A few things happened recently to inspire this week's blog post:

 1. Assess Your Financial Situation

 Alas, travel isn't free, though I wish it were.
 To travel, it takes money in some shape or form, so before you decide anything, take a look at your finances.
 Do you have a lot of "bad debt" (e.g., credit card debt)?
 If so, you may want to hold off on your travel plans and funnel your money toward paying down that debt first.
-If you have no debt but feel as though your money is always going toward all of your bills each month, look into ways to make additional money through freelancing and side gigs (start with this great Entrepreneur article).
+If you have no debt but feel as though your money is always going toward all of your bills each month, look into ways to make additional money through freelancing and side gigs (start with this great list).
 I know talking about finances and freelance jobs is a bit of a buzzkill and not exciting at all, but I promise you it will make your future travels — and life in general — less stressful.

 2. Look at Your Spending Habits